 CEO & Chairman of the board - profile

-Professor Robert Wennekes is CEO & Chairman of The International Butler Academy (TIBA), and serves on the board of directors of the prestigious International Guild of Professional Butlers.
-With more than 35 years of experience in private service, including 16 years as a professional butler working in the USA, Austria, Germany and The Netherlands, Professor Wennekes teaches butling, table culture, plus interviewing skills and techniques.
+Professor Robert Wennekes is CEO & Chairman of the board of The International Butler Academy (TIBA), and serves on the board of directors of the prestigious International Guild of Professional Butlers.
+With more than 37 years of experience in private service, including 17 years as a professional butler working in the USA, Austria, Germany and The Netherlands, Professor Wennekes teaches butling, table culture, and interviewing skills & techniques.

 Executive Head Butler - profile

-As Executive Head Butler, Mr. Cornelis Greveling is of course responsible for the smooth running of the castle and the well-being of the students.
-However, because of his many years of experience in private service, combined with his skills, he also teaches flower arranging and housekeeping.
-He is a true artist with flower arranging and table decoration.
+As Executive Head Butler, Mr. Sven Lipperts is responsible for the smooth running of the house and the estate.
+He is also responsible for the well-being of the family, and the well-being of the students.
+Mr. Lipperts is of course one of our core trainers, and as such he teaches butling.
+Because of his current responsibilities, and the many years of experience in private service, in combination with his excellent technical skills, he also teaches housekeeping and estate management.

 Senior Butling Instructor - profile

-Melchior van der Meulen is a highly experienced butler, gentleman's gentleman and valet, with more than 20 years of experience in the service profession.
+Melchior van der Meulen is a highly experienced butler, gentleman's gentleman and valet, with more than 22 years of experience in the private service profession.
 He knows his business like no other.
-At The International Butler Academy Mr. Van der Meulen is responsible for teaching butling plus valeting in all of its facets, using real life settings in his hands-on training.
+At The International Butler Academy, Mr. Van der Meulen is responsible for teaching butling plus valeting, in all of its many and varied facets.
+Mr. van der Meulen uses real life settings in his hands-on training, something the students truly value.

 Recruitment Director - profile

 After a long career in international banking, Mr. Huizinga followed his dream by becoming a professional butler.
-At The International Butler Academy Mr. Huizinga is responsible for recruitment as well as the Academy's Internship programs.
+At The International Butler Academy, Mr. Huizinga is responsible for recruitment, and he is repsonsible for the Academy's International Internship programs for its students.
 He finds it very satisfying to assist TIBA graduates securing a rewarding position.
+Mr. Huizinga works closely together with the graduates once they are finished at TIBA.
 Mr. Huizinga also teaches house & household management.

 Butling Instructor - profile

 Mr. Munro is a trained butler, and a National golf champion.
 His real passion however is the theatre, and it is this passion that links him to our Academy.
 As a trainer, Mr. Munro is specialized in training body language and expression, rhythm, speech-level technics and service situations.
-Through drama classes and body language training he is able to bring the students a wealth of knowledge about posture, decorum, style and grace.
+Through drama classes and body language training he is able to bring the students a wealth of knowledge about posture, decorum, style and grace, all pillars of the private service profession.

 “It is a commonplace saying that “the world is changing”.
 Indeed, it is changing very fast.
 In the past, before telephones and automobiles and computers, when time was slow and gracious, and life was lived with elegance and style, the butler was the glue that held the world of the wealthy and powerful together.
 Today, the modern butler is still that glue, but there is a difference.
 Instead of horses and carriages, there are cars of increasing luxury and speed.
 Instead of handwritten letters, there is email, Facebook and Twitter.
 Instead of squadrons of specialized servants to run a house, there are computer systems to coordinate the light, the heat and the sound systems.
 Instead of a home being a retreat from the busy world, media hunger and invasive spying have made privacy, safety and security increasingly problematic for the wealthy and powerful.